open-contracting/deploy/docs/deploy/deploy.rst

 Deploy a service
 ================

-As with other deployment tasks, do the :ref:`setup tasks<generic-setup>` before (and the :ref:`cleanup tasks<generic-cleanup>` after) the steps below.
+As with other deployment tasks, do the :doc:`setup tasks<setup>` before the steps below.
 If you run into trouble, read the :doc:`troubleshoot` guide.

 1. Run Salt function
 --------------------